Prerequisites

 In Grit

 Grit's background job system (powered by asynq) uses goroutines under the hood to process tasks like sending emails, resizing images, and running cleanup jobs.
-The Gin web server itself handles each HTTP request in its own goroutine.
-You generally do not need to write goroutine code directly -- asynq and Gin manage concurrency for you.
+The Gin web server itself handles each HTTP request in its own goroutine — this is how it achieves high concurrency without you writing any goroutine code.
+Pulse's observability tracing also runs in its own goroutines to avoid slowing down your API.
+You generally do not need to write goroutine code directly — asynq, Gin, and Pulse manage concurrency for you.

 Try This